 Our enriched features on the centralized web console offers you a one-stop location for monitoring and managing your backup and restore, whether you are a system administrator or backup user.
 Below is an overview of what you can do with it depending on your role.
-For more details regarding the setup and operations of the centralized management console, refer to the AhsayCBS Administrator's Guide.
+For more details regarding the setup and operations of the centralized management console, refer to the AhsayCBS v9 Administrator's Guide.

 - System Administrator full control over the user accounts and their backup and restore activities, as well as all system related settings.
-For more details regarding the centralized management console, refer to the user guide. - Backup User configure backup settings, monitor backup and restore activities, and initiate a Run Direct activity.
+For more details regarding the centralized management console, refer to the AhsayCBS v9 User's Guide. - Backup User configure backup settings, monitor backup and restore activities, and initiate a Run Direct activity.